LaWebcapsule/directus9/docs/reference/system/utilities.md

 ## Clear the Internal Cache

-Resets both the data and schema cache of Directus.
+Resets both the data and schema cache of Directus9.
 This endpoint is only available to admin users.

 ### Request Body